 3. Convert your garage without planning permission

 Permitted development allows you to alter the internal space within an existing part of your property as long as you are not increasing the overall footprint.
-This means that it's possible to convert a garage without applying for planning permission.
+This means that it's possible to plan a garage conversion without applying for planning permission.

 4. Add new windows or doors without planning permission

 Fitting new windows and doors of a similar appearance to those used in the construction of the house doesn’t usually require planning permission, as long as your property isn’t listed.
 In the latter case, it’s important to know how to choose windows for a period home.